hustledata/hustledata/README.md

 - 💞️ I’m looking to collaborate on projects that make lives easier.
 - 📫 How to reach me sud@husltedata.io
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I wish I could tell this to my younger self - Read more, have fun, strive to create impact on grand scale and be polite when asking what you need.
+- ⚡ Fun fact: I love playing Ukulele
+- 🚀 Gyan: I wish I could tell this to my younger self - Read more, have fun, strive to create impact on grand scale and be polite when asking what you need.

 <!---
 hustledata/hustledata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.